 NORTHERN CATHEDRAL SINGERS (NCS)

-If you enjoy attending Choral Evensong….or listening to it on Wednesdays/Sundays on Radio 3….you might like to know that the NCS will next be singing Choral Evensong in York Minster at 5.15pm on MONDAY, May 6th (early Spring Bank Holiday), the fourth evensong in their 2019 programme.
+If you enjoy attending Choral Evensong….or listening to it on Wednesdays/Sundays on Radio 3….you might like to know that the NCS will next be singing Choral Evensong in Durham Cathedral at 5.15pm on Saturday, February 15th, the first evensong in their 2020 programme.
 You would be very welcome to come and join us in worship on that occasion.
 Currently, five members of St Robert’s Choir are members of this group: Lyndsey Durant & Christine Ward-Campbell (sopranos), Sarah Paynes & Mary Ward-Campbell (altos) and Iain Ward-Campbell (bass)

-To give you an idea of the venues attended, here is the full NCS programme for 2019.
+To give you an idea of the venues attended, here is the NCS programme for the first half of 2020.